Chunar5354/some_notes/demos/Python_study/README.md

     oncall.calls = 0
     return oncall

-# Actually when we call this function, we called:
+# When we call this function, we called just like:
 # Tracer(spam(a, b, c)), but it returns as f1()
 @Tracer
 def f1(a, b, c):